express-validator/express-validator/docs/feature-sanitization.md

 so we may take advantage of the same chain to apply some sanitization, like e-mail normalization and trimming/HTML escaping.
-And because the `notifyOnReply` field isn't validated, we may use `sanitizeBody` function from the [filter API](api-filter.md) to convert it to a JavaScript boolean.
+And because the `notifyOnReply` field isn't validated, we may use `sanitizeBody` function from the [sanitization middlewares](api-filter.md) to convert it to a JavaScript boolean.

 > **Important:** please note that sanitization mutates the request.
 This means that if `req.body.text` was sent with the value `   Hello world :>)`, after the sanitization